rossprogram/rossprogram.github.io/index.md

 ## Costs and Financial Aid

 Fees for this program are determined by the cost of five or six weeks of room and board and by various instructional costs.
-The Ross/USA fee for 2020 will be $5000.
+The Program Fee for 2020 will be $5000.

 NOTE: [Financial aid](https://rossprogram.org/students/faq/#are-scholarships-available)
 is available.
-Accepted applicants are encouraged to apply if their families have financial need.
+Accepted applicants are encouraged to apply if their families have some financial need.
 We hope to be able to provide enough support to enable every accepted applicant to attend this great Program.